Everything you need to know about getting a nipple piercing

 Numbing cream is something you can ask your piercer about and opt into if you’re really worried.
 That stabby-burning pain only lasts for a few seconds while the needle is pushing through; it subsides to a dull ache for the next few days.
 Something I didn’t expect was the throbbing across my chest post-piercing – I’d suggest getting someone else to drive you home as I found it uncomfortable to lift my elbows above my waist (and up to a steering wheel).

-What’s the process like getting the nipple piercing?
+What’s the process of getting a nipple piercing like?

 Once you’ve entered the piercing room and taken a seat, your piercer will talk you through placement, jewellery, aftercare, pain, etc. Ask any extra questions you have at this time – I wasn’t thinking super clearly post-punctures.
 Make sure the needle is sterile and you feel comfy.
 You’ll take your top and bra off if you’re wearing one, lay down and get your placement sorted.